kjtanaka/teefaa/doc/source/index.rst

 Welcome to Cloudmesh Teefaa!
 ============================

-Your system on Baremetal Machine should be as easily and reproduciblly installed as Virtual Machine.
+Your baremetal machines should be as easily and reproducibly installed as virtual machines.

 What is Cloudmesh Teefaa?
 -------------------------